 Cherrell Avery; Juliet Bankes; Tony Curtis; Gaynor Goffe; Sylvie Gokulsing; Jilly Hazeldine; Sally-Mae Joseph; Susie Leiper; Vivien Lunniss; Jan Mehigan; Mary Noble; Cathy Stables

-You may well be advised to apply first for the Society’s Advanced Training Scheme, which exists to help the committed calligrapher to develop their work in a way that is personal to them.
-The ATS is not specifically geared towards Fellowship, but has in fact produced the majority of Fellows elected in the past fifteen years.
+You may well be advised to apply first for the Society’s Creative Development Course, which exists to help the committed calligrapher to develop their work in a way that is personal to them.
+The Course is not specifically geared towards Fellowship, but has in fact produced the majority of Fellows elected in the past fifteen years.

 The Secretary will need to know of your intention to apply for Fellowship by 1st June.
 You will be sent the relevant application forms, which will need to be signed by both your proposer and seconder and sent to the Secretary by 31st July.
 Your work will be assessed by Fellows present at the AGM.